Motorhoming in Austria: Your Ultimate Guide (Videos Inc.)

 Just as ostentatious as the Burg are the Parliament buildings, a mere 500 metres away.

-Across the road from the Parliament Buildings is a beautiful rose garden (Rosengarten) with what seemed to have every type of rose known to man.
+Across the road from the Parliament Buildings is a beautiful rose garden (Rosengarten) with what seemed to have every rose known to man.

 We passed the famous Musikverein, and as it was Lars’s birthday, we decided to book a concert for the evening, Mozart and Strauss, played by the Vienna (Weiner) Mozart Orchestra.